How Do I Keep the Conversation Going Without Trying Too Hard?

 Is she asking questions?

-You can’t fix lack of interest with more effort.
+You cannot fix a lack of interest with more effort.

 Stop Talking Yourself Out of Your Own Calm

-A natural conversation works because both people add something small, simple, and genuine.
+Good conversations grow because both people add something small, real, and honest.

 “What else should I ask?”